 If you love parades, put Elmhurst St. Patrick’s Day Parade on your destination list.
 This local festivity features Irish dancers, marching bands, animated characters, and over 80 floats.
 The parade is second largest St. Patty’s Day parade in the Chicagoland area.

-For small town charm and family-friendly activities, head to the Galena St. Patrick’s Day Celebration.
-Run in the Shamrock Shimmy 5K and watch the St. Patrick’s Day Parade, which features floats and marching bands.
-Live music is provided at the Elks Lodge after the parade.
+For small town charm and family-friendly activities, head to the Galena St. Patrick's Day Celebration.
+Watch the St. Patrick's Day Parade, which features floats, marching bands, local team mascots, and more.

-This northern Illinois St. Patrick’s Day Parade begins at Palombi School and ends at the Lake Villa train station.
-Colorful floats and costumes brighten up the streets, then the annual corned beef and cabbage luncheon is held afterward at the Lake Villa VFW hall.
+This northern Illinois St. Patrick's Day Parade begins at Palombi School and ends on Cedar Avenue at the Train Station.
+The annual corned beef luncheon is held afterward at the Lake Villa VFW hall.

 There’s never a dull moment at the Irish American Heritage Center’s St. Patrick’s Day celebration.
 This large celebration draws in thousands of visitors and features Irish step dance performances, contemporary Irish music, food, Irish gifts, children’s activities, and even an arts and crafts fair!